waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. In-Progress Puzzles & Active Hypotheses
 #### B1.
 Pokemon Mansion B1F
-- **OVERWATCH CORRECTIVE (T54333):** My previous conclusion that B1F was a dead end was incorrect and based on confirmation bias.
-The system has confirmed there are FOUR reachable barriers.
-The solution MUST be on this floor.
+- **OVERWATCH CORRECTIVE (T54333):** My previous conclusion that B1F was a dead end was incorrect.
+The system has confirmed there are reachable barriers, so the solution MUST be on this floor.
+The plan to leave is abandoned.
-- **Observations:** This floor is a maze.
-There are four sets of closed gates that are confirmed to be reachable: western (14, 23/24), northern (17, 17/18), and two eastern sets (27, 18) & (28, 18).
+- **Observations:** This floor is a maze with multiple sets of gates: western (14, 23/24), northern (17, 17/18), and eastern (27, 18 & 28, 18).
 The only interactive object found is a switch at (19, 26).
-- **Test Conclusion (T54226):** The switch at (19, 26) is a two-state toggle.
-It ONLY controls the western and northern gates, opening one set while closing the other.
+- **Test Conclusion (T54226):** The switch at (19, 26) is a two-state toggle that ONLY controls the western and northern gates, opening one set while closing the other.
 It does NOT affect the eastern gates.
-- **Current Hypothesis:** Since the eastern gates are confirmed reachable but are not affected by the known switch, there MUST be another hidden switch or trigger mechanism on B1F that I have not yet discovered.
-The Secret Key is likely behind these eastern gates.
+- **Current Hypothesis:** There MUST be another hidden switch or trigger mechanism on B1F that opens the eastern gates.
+The Secret Key is likely behind them.
-- **Test Plan:** Systematically re-explore every tile on the current floor, especially near walls and corners, to find the hidden trigger for the eastern gates.
-The previous plan to leave the floor was incorrect and is abandoned.
+- **Current Test Plan:** Systematically re-explore the floor to find the hidden trigger.